 18.5.
 Data compilation

-Estimates for non-response: Non-response is treated using imputation technique.
+Estimates for non-response: Non-response is treated using imputation technique (on a quarterly basis).
 The estimation is done by using growth rates of the known average of a given sample-cell (stratum) multiplied with the(estimated average) value of the previous period.

 Estimates for grossing-up to population levels: The grossing up is based on the latest completed quarterly total number of enterprises per stratum in the General Business Register adjusted for population errors (such as non -active enterprises).
 The ratio of the total number of enterprise (N) within a given stratum to the corresponding number of enterprises (n) of the sample gives the grossing-up factor for the stratum.

-Method of weighting and chaining: The composite index is weighted by the quarterly values of the underlying strata.
+Method of weighting and chaining: The composite index is weighted by the monthly values of the underlying strata.
 The base year weights are based on SBS information.
-No chain linking is used to extend time series.

 18.6.
 Adjustment